 I have already rambled about LuLu’s inaccurate “digital proofing” system before, both on my website and social media, so I’ll save you the headache of me repeating myself.
 Just know that the areas addressed by the green arrows on the above pictures highlight areas that were shown to be outside the margin area, in the zone they should have been either cut or folded out of sight, by LuLu’s digital proof.

-Until Barnes & Noble verify my vendor account, allowing me to distribute my work through them, the Cosplay Edition of the Edris Compendium will not be going on sale; LuLu’s services have been terrible in the past and remain so even now, and I refuse to use them knowing they deliver shoddy work like this, and knowing that their proofing system is broken, no less!
+Until Barnes & Noble verify my vendor account, allowing me to distribute my work through them, the Cosplay Edition of the Edris Compendium will not be going on sale; LuLu’s services have been inconsistent, and I refuse to use them knowing they deliver shoddy work like this, and knowing that their proofing system is broken, no less!

 So, for now at least, there is no known date I can give for when this version of the book will be made publicly available.
 You can still grab the original editions of the Edris Compendium on Amazon, though.